chris-hailstorm/linuxify-mixin/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see the LICENSE file for details.